ysc12451/starter-hugo-academic/content/authors/admin/_index.md

 Before becoming a student in statistics & mathematics, I was an undergraduate major in physics and minor in economics.
 At that time, I obtained experience as a quantitative researcher (intern) in financial data analysis, and gradualy found my interest in applying and developing mathematical tools in the real-world problems.

+News: Now I am learning causal inference in STAT 888 instructed by Professor Amy Cochran at UW-Madison!
+I am interested in causal inference because as a statistics student, what I have learned is mainly how to construct probability model and specify associations.
+However, the desire to develop associations to solving concrete problem requires me to know more about causal inference.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->